-Day pupils and weekly boarders are encouraged to be part of the weekend activities arranged for their boarding peers.
-Days pupils are welcome to book occasional boarding.
+Day students and weekly boarders are encouraged to be part of the weekend activities arranged for their boarding peers.
+Days students are welcome to book occasional boarding.

 Our House names identify with a key figure that has been associated with the School over time and is a daily reminder of our rich and Royal history, for which we are most grateful.
 Each House has aspects that distinguish it from other Houses in addition to its name, such as the House emblem, motto and House colour.
 While each House has its own distinctive character and is home to its pupils, there is much in school life that unites the pupils across all the Houses.

 Following a fantastic season winning Gold at the Senior European Cup and Silver in both Boulder and Lead at the Youth World Championships in Dallas in August, Sixth Former Toby has taken his climbing to new heights, winning Bronze at the Senior Lead World Cup in Edinburgh.
 Remaining calm under pressure, Toby is one of...

 Thursday 6 October – 10am (13+)